Channel Partner GTM Strategy for B2B Technology Companies

 Mistake 4: Offering Insufficient Margin

 Partners have choices.
-They carry multiple vendors and allocate their selling time to the products that offer the best combination of customer demand, margin, and vendor support.
+They carry multiple vendors and allocate their selling time to the products that offer the best combination of customer demand, margin, and vendor support — and as HubSpot's sales research repeatedly shows, reps gravitate to whichever vendor makes it easiest to hit quota.
 If your margin is 10% and your competitor's is 30%, you'll lose the partner's attention regardless of your product's merits.

 The fix: Research competitive margin structures in your market.
 Ensure your margins are at least competitive and ideally above average for partners in your target tier.
 Remember that margin includes not just discount off list price but also rebates, SPIFs (Sales Performance Incentive Funds), and MDF.